Post # 78 – Developing World

 or engage in the habits, traits and tendencies that were brought over from the

-previous lives, and as a consequence there comes into being, as a kamma
+previous lives.
+As a consequence, there comes into being, as a kamma

 vipaka, the respective components in the form aggregate of solids,